How to prevent compliance drift: What a real control management system looks like

 Leadership visibility extends beyond audit outcomes.
 Instead of asking, “Did we pass?” leaders can see the condition of controls over time, where attention is strong, where review is thinning, and where risk alignment may be shifting.

-—GapCross helps organizations keep control ownership and review visible over time, turning audits from periodic events into a continuous system of oversight.
+— GapCross supports evidence-based system-level control, turning audits from periodic events into a continuous system of oversight.
 Read more about the GapCross platform.